-Taking the same graphic design business, let's say as the owner you make a net profit of $5k per month, per office, and that you open a new office every year at the cost of $125k per office.
+Taking the same graphic design business, let's say as the owner you make a net profit of $5k per year, per office, and you open a new office every year at the cost of $125k per office.

 By the end of the 5th year your income goes up to to $25k per month.

-Now what if you ran a Forex trading business instead?
+Now what if you ran a Forex trading business using the same parameters?

-Same as the graphic design business, let's say your income starts at $60k per year, and you expand your operations by investing $125k into your trading account each year.
+Same as the graphic design business, let's say as a trader your net income starts at $5k per year, and you "expand your operations" by investing $125k into your trading account each year.

 With a monthly capital growth of 4%, how much do you think you'd be making by the end of your 5th year of Forex trading?

-In a normal business, your income goes up incrementally as you expand via arithmetic growth (i.e. in fixed steps).
+In a normal business, your income goes up incrementally as it increases via arithmetic growth (i.e. in fixed "steps).

 With a Forex trading business, your income goes up exponentially via geometric growth (i.e. compounding).

-Note: We're not even taking into account the growing asset (trading capital) you'd be accumulating as a trader, as opposed to the depreciating assets of office furniture and equipment you'd have to spend on as a traditional business owner.
+Note: Here, we're not even taking into account the growing asset (trading capital) you'd be accumulating as a trader, as opposed to the depreciating assets (such as office furniture and equipment) you'd have to spend on as a traditional business owner.